FAQ: Open Access Publication Funding

-In the first funding phase (proposals submitted in 2021, 2022, 2023), institutions can also apply retroactively for funds for hybrid publication components under transformative agreements that would require subsequent payments because no previous funding was available to cover these OA costs.
+In the first funding phase (proposals submitted in 2021, 2022, 2023), institutions can also apply retroactively for funds for hybrid publication components under transformative agreements that would require compensation payments because no previous funding was available to cover these OA costs.
 Funding for Gold publications (i.e. in Gold OA journals) cannot be applied for retroactively, only prospectively, even where this falls under a transformative agreement.
 From 2024 onwards, it will no longer be possible to apply for retroactive funds.

 This option is aimed at those institutions that have a greater financial burden to bear than before due to the use of accounting based on the number of publications, who consequently show a deficit in publication-based settlements in relation to subscription-based payments.

 The retroactive application period is the start date of the current agreement or of the hybrid OA publication opportunity under the agreement.
 The end of the retroactive application period is the start of the proposed funding period.
-The subsidies are intended to help cover the publication-based cost share (e.g. the “Publish” share in the case of “Publish & Read” fees) and only relate to those articles for which there are underlying requests for compensation payment (or might be for the publication years 2020 and 2021).
+The subsidies are intended to help cover the publication-based cost share (e.g. the “Publish” share in the case of “Publish & Read” fees) and only relate to those articles for which there are underlying requests for compensation payments (or might be for the publication years 2022 and 2023).

 This means that when applying for funding retrospectively, it is only possible to acquire subsidies multiplied by the number of articles underlying the deficit (i.e. where back-payment requests apply).

-- Example: Institution x submits a proposal for 2022-2024 in 2021.
-It can claim costs for hybrid publications underlying requests for compensation payment under current agreements (e.g. DEAL Wiley from July 2019 until the end of 2021, Springer from 2020 until the end of 2021).
-What counts here is the number of articles where costs are not covered by advance Publish and Read payments and for which back-payments may be requested.
+- Example: Institution x submits a proposal for 2024-2026 in 2023.
+It can claim costs for hybrid publications underlying compensation payment requests under current agreements (e.g. DEAL Wiley from July 2019 until the end of 2023, Springer from 2020 until the end of 2023).
+What counts here is the number of articles where costs are not covered by advance Publish and Read payments and for which compensation payments may be requested.
 A separate guideline is available for the calculation of requested funding.

 Retroactive application for funding does not affect the maximum funding period; only the proposed funding period counts here.